Kevin Ochsner, PH.D.

 Former Research Assistants

-Peter Franz was a Lab Manager, primarily working on the lab's developmental neuroimaging projects.
+Peter Franz was a Lab Manager, primarily working on the lab's developmental neuroimaging projects, including independent projects examining the effects of daily stress, family support, and socioeconomic status on the neural correlates of emotion regulation in youth.
 His main research interests lie in the development of cognitive emotion regulation in youth.
 He is specifically interested in the ways that early environments and parent-child relationships promote adaptive regulatory behaviors in adolescence.
-Peter worked on independent projects examining the effects of daily stress, family support, and socioeconomic status on the neural correlates of emotion regulation in youth.
 In Fall 2015 he began graduate studies in Clinical and Developmental Psychology at Harvard University, working primarily in the lab of Matthew Nock.

 Katie graduated from Columbia in 2010 with a BA in psychology.
 Her work focuses on the developmental trajectory of appetitive and aversive emotion regulation in children and adolescents.
 She is now a graduate student at Harvard University in the lab of Leah Somerville.